What is a Pathology Report?

 Stage/pathologic stage and clinical stage

-Breast cancer stage is not always listed in pathology reports because it’s derived from the results of the biopsy of the tumor tissue, any biopsies of the lymph nodes and other tests.
-These biopsies and some pathology tests may not be done at the same time.
+Breast cancer stage is not always listed in pathology reports.
+Stage is determined by the results of the biopsy of the tumor tissue, any biopsies of the lymph nodes and other tests.
+These biopsies and pathology tests may not be done at the same time.

 Thus, you may have more than one report that gives information on staging.